natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 2. The device has a  **Non-linear `Gain`**, meaning that `Gain`  is a **function** of `Vin` and therefore the *gradient* along the *entire* curve varies.
 	* The VTC curve for a combinational logic device should not be **entirely** made of a single, constant gradient like the shape of a plot from a basic line equation, but rather more towards an "S" (or mirrored S) shape.

+{: .important}
-	> In other words, if both characteristics above aren't satisfied in the VTC curve, then it is not the VTC of a combinational logic device.
+If both characteristics above aren't satisfied in the VTC curve, then it is <span style="color:red; font-weight: bold;">not</span> the VTC of a combinational logic device.

 ## [Summary](https://www.youtube.com/watch?v=xkVIr8jrtX0&t=1290s)
 [You may want to watch the post lecture videos here.](https://youtu.be/3OoeuqWDhns)